Sparsification of Matrices and Compressed Sensing: Results

 \subsection{Recovery algorithms with sparsification}

-As suggested already in Figure \ref{Figure1}, taking $\Phi' \in \Sp(\Phi, s)$ for some value of $s \sim 0.05$ seems to offer considerable improvements when using linear programming for signal recovery.
-Similar results also hold for OMP and CoSaMP, though note that in each case we supply these algorithms with the sparsity of the signal vector.
-(While there is an option to withhold this data, the recovery performance of CoSaMP seems to suffer substantially without it -- and we wish to be able to perform comparisons with linear programming.)
+As suggested already in Figure \ref{Figureon}, taking $\Phi' \in \Sp(\Phi, s)$ for some value of $s \sim 0.05$ seems to offer considerable improvements when using linear programming for signal recovery.
+Similar results hold for OMP and CoSaMP, though note that in each case we supply these algorithms with the sparsity of the signal vector.
+(While there is an option to withhold this data, the recovery performance of CoSaMP seems to suffer substantially without~it~--- and we wish to be able to perform comparisons with linear programming.)
 In Figure \ref{EffectOfSparsification}, we graph $R_{0.98}$ of $\Sp(\Phi, s)$ as a function of $s$, where $\Phi$ is a $200 \times 2000$ matrix with entries drawn from the absolute values of samples from a standard normal distribution.

-For each algorithm, $R_{0.98}$ appears to obtain a maximum for matrices of density between $0.12$ and $0.04$.
+For each algorithm, $R_{0.98}$ appears to obtain a maximum for matrices of density between $0.15$ and $0.05$.
 It is perhaps interesting to note that the percentage improvement obtained by CoSaMP is far greater than that for either of the other algorithms.
-Linear programming is an order of magnitude slower than either of the other algorithms for these parameters in the dense case, but has comparable running time on challenging instances the sparse problem, as illustrated by Table \ref{Tab0}.

-Table \ref{Tab0} shows the average time taken for one hundred vector recovery attempts using $200 \times 2000$ measurement matrices with entries drawn from the absolute values of samples from a normal distribution, over a range of vector sparsities.
-We observe an improvement in running time of an order of magnitude for linear programming when using sparsified matrices, and an improvement when using CoSaMP.
+Table 1 shows the average time taken for one hundred vector recovery attempts using $200 \times 2000$ measurement matrices with entries drawn from the absolute values of samples from a normal distribution, over a range of vector sparsities.
+We note an improvement in running time of an order of magnitude for linear programming when using sparsified matrices, and an improvement when using CoSaMP.